 Will what I talk about in therapy be confidential?
 How will you protect my privacy?

 Everything you say in therapy is protected and confidential, with a few exceptions.
-If you permit me to discuss your treatment with others, if there is any abuse of a child or elder you report, or if I am compelled by a court to testify, then I will have cause to break confidentiality.
+If you permit your therapist to discuss your treatment with others, if there is any abuse of a child or elder you report, or if your therapist is compelled by a court to testify, then we will have cause to break confidentiality.

-Otherwise, I take your privacy very seriously.
-I will not disclose any information about your treatment to anyone without your permission.
-I am not authorized to let anyone know you are even in therapy if you do not say so first.
-If you are worried about waiting in a waiting room with other people at either of my offices, please feel free to discuss options to protect your confidentiality with me before our first session.
+Otherwise, we take your privacy very seriously.
+We will not disclose any information about your treatment to anyone without your permission.
+We am not authorized to let anyone know you are even in therapy if you do not say so first.
+If you are worried about waiting in a waiting room with other people at either of our offices, please feel free to discuss options to protect your confidentiality with your therapist before our first session.

-Contact Melissa today to schedule a counseling appointment
+Contact us today to schedule a counseling appointment

 Alpharetta Olde Milton Commons 3546 Old Milton Parkway Alpharetta, GA 30005